jojo157/FundCentreGame/README.md

 Html pages were validated with [W3C Html Checker](https://validator.w3.org/nu/).

-All pages were successful to have no errors.
-All pages gave the Warning : The type attribute is unnecessary for Javascript resources.
+All pages were successful to had no errors.
+All pages gave the Warning : The type attribute is unnecessary for Javascript resources as per image below:

 ![Warning HTML checker result](Assets/IMAGES/warningHtml.png)

-After doing some searching online I discovered that with html5 the need for type was made redundant.
-To ensure I am keeping with the most up to date standards and my code is complaint, I removed the type attribute and re-tested the code.
-All pages showed no errors or warnings.
+After doing some research online I discovered that with html5 the need for type was made redundant.
+To ensure I am keeping with the most up to date standards and my code is compliant, I removed the type attribute and re-tested the code.
+All pages showed no errors or warnings as per image below:

 ![Successful HTML checker results ](Assets/IMAGES/successHtml.png)